FoxtrotPerry/Symanxir/README.md

 What is it?
 ------

-Symanxir is a lightweight Elixir package that aims to reduce data down to it's pure symantic meaning in a way that is helpful for both data analytics and data management.
+Symanxir is a lightweight Elixir package that aims to reduce data down to its pure symantic meaning in a way that is helpful for both data analytics and data management.

 Why use it?
 ------